open5e/open5e-api/README.md

 To add a new source, create new directory inside `data/v1` and a `Document.json` file that credits the source and links to the license it was published under.
 An example of this can be found [here](/data/v1/wotc-srd/Document.json).
 You can then add a json file for each Model Fixture of content.
 See an existing source, such as the 5.1 SRD to see how these should be structured.

+A PK (or Primay Key) is text based slug for all game content, and it's used in the URL for getting that item.
+In the majority of cases, the PK should be the slugified version of the name.
+In the cases where an object PK would conflict with an existing PK, prepend a clear identifier to the PK.

+**TODO SET CONVENTIONS FOR WHAT THE IDENTIFIER IS**

 ## Change existing models

 Models such as Monsters and Classes are stored in the [api/models](/api/models) directory.
 These define fields (hp, str, speed) and how they are output.
 The import of Game Content from `data` is handled by django's built-in [loaddata](https://docs.djangoproject.com/en/4.2/ref/django-admin/#django-admin-loaddata).